DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 What is DigiLEP?

-Digital Literacy in Early childhood education and Care Practice (DigiLEP) is a national research project exploring the Digital competencies of Irish early childhood educators and their attitudes and engagement with digital technologies in their everyday practice.
+Digital Literacy in Early Childhood Education and Care Practice (DigiLEP) is a national research project exploring the digital competencies of Irish early childhood educators and their attitudes and engagement with digital technologies in their everyday practice.
 It focuses on the practical, pedagogical, and professional use of digital tools in Early Childhood Education and Care (ECEC) settings.

 The outcomes of this research is to support Irish policy development in this area.